deammion/Engr-Project/project_requirement/project-requirement.md

 * The program should be able to manage a single request at once without there being significant disruption in between the host server and the users. <br>

-* As the nonce is a pseudo-random value intended for one time use.
-The program should ensure that at every request the nonce changes.<br>
+* As the nonce is a pseudo-random value intended for one time use, the program should ensure that at every request the nonce changes.<br>

 ### 3.5 Logical database requirements